openfl/OpenFLDevelopersGuide/working-with-the-file-system/README.md

 }

-Because the Event.COMPLETE event is added to each individual FileReference object in the array, Flash Player calls the
+Because the Event.COMPLETE event is added to each individual FileReference object in the array, OpenFL calls the

 completeHandler() method when each individual file finishes uploading.